-Man is but one of an innumerable host of beings, imbodied Consciousnesses, who infill the Universe.
-Nowhere do we find anything other than these hierarchies of beings, these consciousnesses active during the Cosmic Manvantara, and each individual of these hosts weaving its own Web of Destiny, its energies pouring out of its own inner being and directed by the intelligence streaming from its own spiritual and mental foci. — G. de Purucker, The Esoteric Tradition, p.
-480
+Man is one of an innumerable host of beings, imbodied consciousnesses, who infill the universe.
+Nowhere do we find anything other than these hierarchies of beings, these consciousnesses active during the cosmic manvantara, and each individual of these hosts weaving its own web of destiny, its energies pouring out of its own inner being and directed by the intelligence streaming from its own spiritual and mental foci. — G. de Purucker, The Esoteric Tradition, 3rd & rev. ed., p.
+248

 There is no lawgiver, we repeat, and yet in a way there may be said to be agents of karma.
 Who are they?
 They are those great and wise beings who have consciously found their place in the universe; who are sufficiently evolved to be perfected in regard to a certain stage or plane, and therefore can be relied upon to work in harmony with universal law over that field.
 Above them are others, and so on ad infinitum.